 Our good friends at Premier Lawns in Belfast have written an article explaining lawn tonics in more detail.
 You can read it here.

-Once of the things that causes most problems in lawns is soil compaction.
+One of the things that cause most problems in lawns is soil compaction.
 Roots need water and air in order to thrive.
 And for those two vital components to be in your soil, the structure must be right.

 Soil is made up from millions of tiny particles of minerals, silt and organic matter.
 In healthy soil, air and water flow freely between the particles.
 If however, the soil is squished, the air and water are pushed out and the soil particles squeeze closer together making it hard for that air to return.

 Compaction is simply a consequence of using your lawn.
-In some ways it’s a positive thing because a garden would be no fun if you could never explore it.
-But it’s important to avoid compaction when at all possible.
+In some ways, it’s a positive thing because a garden would be no fun if you could never explore it.
+But it’s important to avoid compaction when possible.

-Winter is when your lawn is most vulnerable.
+Your garden is most vulnerable at this point in the year, which is why winter lawn care is so crucial.
 When soils are wet, they are more likely to be compressed (which is why you don’t see farmers working their fields when they’re muddy).
-Try to avoid walking on the lawn when it’s sodden.
-If you do need to be on there for essential garden maintenance, use some turf laying boards to spread your weight.
-PS Turf laying boards are great for standing a ladder on while you trim trees and hedges.
-They also make it easier to push your wheelbarrow across the lawn.
+Try to avoid walking on the lawn when it’s sodden or frosty.
+If you do need to fulfil essential garden maintenance, use some turf laying boards to spread your weight.
+(For future reference, turf laying boards are also great for standing a ladder on while you trim trees and hedges.
+They also make it easier to push your wheelbarrow across the lawn).

 Plan your spring lawn renovations